 By default, the system is configured so that the date and time are transferred from a time server on the internet.
 The page allows you to change the time servers, to set your time zone, and to make arrangements in case the internet time servers are not available.
-It is only available for the user role admin.

-Settings System Date and time
+Settings > System > Date and time